libmir/dcv/README.md

 Initial idea for project organization may change in time.
 If anybody would like to share some advice on that matter, please do!

 ## Contributions
 Any help is much appreciated!
-If you like the idea of having computer vision library in D, please contact me via email (**ljubobratovic.relja@gmail.com**) .
+If you like the idea of having computer vision library in D, please contact me via email (**ljubobratovic.relja@gmail.com**), or just ask in the gitter chat room!

 ## Dependencies
 Library should be primarilly based on scientific libraries from [DlangScience](https://github.com/DlangScience).
 Imageformats library from **dub** is used for Image I/O. When library is well formed, list of dependencies will be written plain - at this moment it is unsure which libraries project would depend on.